|Questions about activating Muvizu? (Click here)|

 If your computer is connected to the internet, try disabling your firewall.

-If you still get this error after that, then it may mean the activation server is no longer online and you will need to either buy a new licence as explained above, or download the free legacy version.
+If you still get this error after that, then it may mean the activation server is no longer online.
+Find out more on our forum.